RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 ***Protein to Protein searches are more efficient in Blast, so let's convert our genome into a set of proteins instead of nucleotides.***

-We will use Transdecoder to do this, what are some reasons why converting our raw scaffold into proteins will help us find our proteins?
+We will use Transdecoder to do this.

+***What are some reasons why converting our raw scaffold into proteins will help us find our proteins?

 ```
 TransDecoder.LongOrfs -t genome_canu_filtered.fasta